Get It!

 min(value1, value2, value3, ...)
 Compute the smallest value of a set.
 Can have any number of values.

 record(isRecording, value) Record the values and replay in a loop the recorded values when not recording.
-The isRecording trigger the start of a new recording when it is true (other than 0).
+The isRecording triggers the start of a new recording when it is true (other than 0).

 restrain(value, min, max) Make sure the value is between the specified minimum and maximum values.